cesarsotovalero/cesarsotovalero.github.io/_posts/2021-04-05-enhance-your-readme-with-asciinema.md

 ---
 layout: post
-title:  Enhance your README with asciinema
+title:  Enhance your README with Asciinema
-subtitle: How to create beautiful terminal recordings that your users will love
+subtitle: How to Create Beautiful Terminal Recordings that Your Users will Love
 tags: tools tutorial
 published: true
 description: In this tutorial, I show you to create beautiful terminal recordings that your users will love using ascinema.